In September I finally got round to ticking one of the top things off my bucket list – I climbed Kilimanjaro.

 I’m an organiser and planner by nature, so before I went I did a LOT of research to work out what should be on my Kilimanjaro packing list – and you can read all about it here.
 I compared loads of different articles, packing lists, and other people’s blogs, and talked to friends who had done it before.
 Some of the stuff I took I was very grateful for, and some it turned out I didn’t need at all.

 So here, for the benefit of the the next intrepid adventurer or adventuress, is my Overthinker’s Kilimanjaro Packing List: in other words, a complete packing list what I would take if I were doing it again tomorrow.
 I did the 8-day Lemosho route, so my list includes enough for 8 days; clearly if your trip is shorter you’ll need less stuff.
 This list is aimed at women, though clearly about 90% of it is relevant to men too.

 All this stuff fitted into the official bag, and was within the required weight limit (yay!).

 The Overthinker’s Kilimanjaro Packing List

 The first thing on any gear list I make is always clothes – and it’s no different for climbing Kilimanjaro.

 - Two pairs of lightweight zip-off walking trousers* (I only took one pair, by North Face*, and wore them every day.
 They were FILTHY by the end, so a second pair would have been good.
 Though I did manage without them).

 - One pair North Face fleece trousers for wearing around camp and for sleeping in (I LOVED having these!).

 - One pair thermal baselayer leggings.

 - One pair waterproof trousers* (mine were by Mountain Equipment*).

 - One pair ski trousers or warm hiking trousers.
 (I only wore mine on summit night, with my baselayer leggings underneath, and I was very grateful for them).

-- Gore-tex waterproof jacket* (mine was a Zeta LT by Arcteryx*).
+- A nice and durable waterproof jacket (mine was a Zeta LT by Arcteryx*).

 - Two non-cotton wicking t-shirts.